Multi-tenancy within an Org

 What content should be shared?đź”—

-While you can share individual tables from connections to users, the best practice is to create worksheets and only share the relevant worksheets to end users.
-Any Liveboards and saved answers shared to users should only connect to worksheets.
+While you can share individual tables from connections to users, the best practice is to create Models and only share the relevant Models to end users.
+Any Liveboards and saved Answers shared to users should only connect to Models.

-Remember to share the Worksheet as READ_ONLY along with the Liveboards and answers so the users can access self-service features such as changing filter values.
+Remember to share the Model as READ_ONLY along with the Liveboards and answers so the users can access self-service features such as changing filter values.

 Column level security (CLS) groupsđź”—